skupperproject/skupper-example-trade-zoo/README.md

 ~~~

 If everything is in order, you can now access the application
-using your browser by navigating to the external URL.
+using your browser by navigating to the URL stored in
+`$FRONTEND`.

 ## Cleaning up